Statute of Marlborough: 1, 4, and 15 (Distress Act 1267)

 Chapters 1, 4, and 15, which seek to govern the recovery of damages ("distresses") and make it illegal to obtain such distresses outside the legal system, are collectively referred to as the Distress Act 1267.

-Chapter 1 announces the intention of the Act, noting that a recent commotion had led to lords and several other persons refusing to submit to the King's courts and taking distresses at their own pleasure.
+Chapter 1 announces the intention of the act, noting that a recent commotion had led to lords and several other persons refusing to submit to the King's courts and taking distresses at their own pleasure.
 It makes it illegal to obtain distresses for damages other than through the courts regardless of class or estate.
-It punishes extralegal attempts to obtain such distresses made after the passage of the Act with a fine.
+It punishes extralegal attempts to obtain such distresses made after the passage of the act with a fine.

 Chapter 4 makes it illegal to take a distress outside of the debtor's county, and punishes such behaviour with a fine in the case of a neighbour but with amercement in the case of a lord doing so with his tenant.
 It also requires that distresses be reasonable, subjecting takers of excessive distresses to amercement based on the excesses of such distresses.

 Chapter 15 requires that distresses be made only before the King or his officers, prohibiting in particular taking distresses on one's own property, the King's highway, or common roads.

-Chapter 2 also covered distresses, but was repealed by the Statute Law Revision Act 1948.
+Chapter 2 also covered distresses, but was repealed by the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).
 It prohibited one from taking distress outside of one's jurisdiction or area, and punished offenders based on the transgression.
 Chapter 3 also dealt with distresses, punishing those who refused to cooperate with the justice system to be punished based on the transgression.
-It was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+It was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).

+Chapters 21 and 22 also covered distresses.
+Chapter 21 required the sheriff to return livestock wrongfully taken from any person upon that person's request without delay.
+Chapter 22 required a royal writ for distraint against a freeholder and prohibiting coerced testimony against a freeholder without a royal commandment.

 23 (Waste Act 1267)

 Chapter 23 is often referred to as the Waste Act 1267, which seeks to prevent tenant farmers from "making waste" to land they are in tenancy of.
-Whilst the bulk of the chapter remains in force, the first paragraph was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+Whilst the bulk of the chapter remains in force, the first paragraph was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).